PaNOSC-ViNYL/ase/doc/overview.rst

 - **Customizable**:

   The Python code in ASE is structured in modules intended for different purposes.
-There are :mod:`calculators` for calculating energies, forces and stresses, :mod:`md` and :mod:`optimize` modules for controlling the motion of atoms, :mod:`constraint <constraints>` objects and filters for performing :mod:`nudged-elastic-band <neb>` calculations etc. The modularity of the object-oriented code make it simple to contribute new functionality to ASE.
+There are :mod:`ase.calculators` for calculating energies, forces and stresses, :mod:`ase.md` and :mod:`ase.optimize` modules for controlling the motion of atoms, :mod:`constraints <ase.constraints>` objects and filters for performing :mod:`nudged-elastic-band <ase.neb>` calculations etc. The modularity of the object-oriented code make it simple to contribute new functionality to ASE.